 On January 30, 2007, the Hurtigruten cruise ship MS Nordkapp ran aground off Deception Island's coast.
 As result from the grounding accident, fuel from the vessel washed into the bay.
 Ecological damage has not been determined yet.
 On February 4, 2007, Gabriel de Castilla research station reported that sand and water tests were clean.

 Deception Island cruise terminal

 Port Deception Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Deception Island, Antarctica.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Deception Island, Antarctica, South Shetland Islands.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 NCL-Norwegian Cruise Line opened bookings for itineraries in 2021-2022-2023, with 20+ new cruise port destinations across the 7 continents...May 11, 2020

 Atlas Ocean Voyages unveiled its inaugural-winter 2021-2022 Antarctica-season itineraries.
 Beginning November 19, 2021, the small cruise line brand...May 8, 2020